Mon-Fri 7:00-15:00

 This complex blend is primarily intended to support fertility, but its composition makes it suitable for fatigue conditions as well.
 It greatly strengthens the Kidneys (Yang and Essence), replenishes the Liver blood and strengthens the Spleen.
 It is used for fatigue conditions when the Kidneys, Liver and Spleen are weakened.

-The mixture is useful for problems caused by deficiency of the Yang Kidneys.
+The mixture is useful for problems caused by deficiency of the Yang Kidney.
 It is used to strengthen libido, replenish Kidney Yang, for impotence, erection problems, if the patient feels chills, cold extremities, is troubled by frequent urination and swelling around the ankles.
 The mixture is effective for short-term use or in combination with other mixtures.

 The blend harmonizes the relationship between the Spleen and the Heart, strengthening the Qi of the Spleen and the Blood of the Heart.
 It contains herbs such as Ren Shen and valerian, which are the number one remedy for fatigue conditions.
 It is also used for mental fatigue caused by excessive thinking or studying (it is popular with students in exam period).